Skip to Content

 You can contact your local authority to find the nearest weighbridge to you.

-• the agricultural tractor has a maximum design speed of more than 40 km/h or is being used to draw a tandem or tri-axle rigid drawbar trailer with a laden weight over 19 tonnes for tandems and 22.5 tonnes for triaxles.
+Most vintage tractors would not be capable by design of exceeding 40 km/h however, if they can or are being used to draw a tandem or tri-axle rigid drawbar trailer with a laden weight over 19 tonnes for tandems and 22.5 tonnes for triaxles then they would need to be plated.